How can we help you today?

 As of MyWorkDrive server 6.3, MyWorkDrive offers improvements to clustering to permit co-editing of Office documents in Office Online across servers.
 Previous versions required co-editors to be using the same server.
 Version 6.3 permits you to enable co-editing across MyWorkDrive cluster members.

 This enhancement requires the information about open locks and active sessions to be stored in a SQL database (on a SQL server).
-This permits all of the MyWorkDrive server members in your cluster to share the session and lock file information.
+This permits all of the MyWorkDrive server members in your cluster to share lock file information.

-When this feature is not enabled, each server keeps its own local table of active sessions and locks, which is not shared with other servers in the enviornment.
+When this feature is not enabled, each server keeps its own local table of active sessions and locks, which is not shared with other servers in the environment.

 Prerequisites